ECZEMA RELIEF WITH AROMATHERAPY

 Probiotics (bifidobacteria and lactobacillus, 3 – 5 billion live organisms per day) may boost the immune system and control allergies, especially in children.

-Avoid Dairy products, sugar, refined and processed foods, fats and fried foods in your diet.
+Avoid Dairy products, sugar, refined and processed foods and fried foods in your diet.